david942j/gdb-ruby/README.md

 # GDB-Ruby

-It's time for Ruby lovers to use Ruby in gdb, and... gdb in Ruby!
+It's time for Ruby lovers to use Ruby in gdb and, gdb in Ruby!

+Achieve two things in one gem:

+1. Launch Ruby interactive shell (pry) in gdb.
+2. A gdb Ruby-binding, i.e. communiate with gdb in a Ruby script.

 # Use Ruby in gdb

-We provide a binary `gdb-ruby` with usage exactly same as normal gdb, while has two extra commands: `ruby` and `pry`!
+We provide a binary `gdb-ruby` (a Ruby script actually) with usage exactly same as normal gdb, while has two extra commands: `ruby` and `pry`!

 See examples below: